 Michigan’s current standings in the futures market is a sharp contrast to the preseason odds from the sportsbooks.
 The Wolverines were +1100 to win the Big Ten and were +4000 to win the national title.

-Backing the Wolverines has been a profitable endeavor for sports bettors.
+Backing the Wolverines has been a profitable endeavor for Michigan sports betting.
 Michigan is 9-2 against the spread this season, tied with Baylor for the third-best mark in college basketball.
 Only Drake (11-0) and Toledo (12-2) have better records against the spread this season.

 Ironically, one of Toledo’s losses versus the spread came against Michigan on Dec.
 9. The Wolverines covered -14.5 with a 91-71 victory.